Ed “NJWeedman” Forchion got his day in court and argued against New Jersey’s adult-use cannabis legalization efforts in favor of legacy operators.

 Fighting for Legacy Operators in the Courts

 The stakes of Forchion’s allegations are substantial.
 New Jersey made national headlines just recently for their limited awarding of medicinal licenses.
 Heady NJ was the only publication that found any owners.
 Heady NJ has now reported there is more than one New Jersey Black cannabis license holder.

 NJWeedman has been one of the few open gray market operators who was hesitant about applying for a license in the developing regulated market and complying with regulations.

 “I’m arguing for the inclusion of everyone,” he said.
 “I don’t like any of this licensing.”

 “Considering the state’s longtime racial disparity in marijuana arrests which have taken an unfair toll on its minority communities.
 This current filing against the governor is sure to set a benchmark,” said NJWeedman’s attorney John Saykanic.

 “The State does not want to argue the merits.
 “They’re afraid to challenge my legal arguments,” Forchion said.
 “I don’t know if the judge is going to go for it or not.”

 “If the judge throws it out, I will appeal,” he said.

-NJWeedman is eager to appeal if he loses the case since he has the funds to pay the lawyers necessary to continue it.
+NJWeedman is eager to appeal if he loses the case.
+He has the funds to pay the lawyers necessary to continue it.

-He would prefer a free market system where underground cannabis entrepreneurs are allowed to operate.
+He wants a free market system where underground cannabis entrepreneurs can operate.